dmenne/d13cbreath/README.md

 dieter.menne@menne-biomed.de

-This software was developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
+The software was developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
 Thanks to Andreas Steingötter and Werner Schwizer.

 * Reads several formats of 13C data: IRIS/Wagner (partially supported), BreathID